stordco/unbox-woocommerce-app/README.md

 ## Installation

+### Quick Install

+The easiest way to install this plugin is to search for it within your Wordpress system, or download the latest from the [Wordpress Plugin Directory](https://wordpress.org/plugins/penny-black/).

+### Manual build and install

 * Download the latest release from the [releases page](https://github.com/pennyblack-io/woocommerce-pennyblack/releases)
-* Extract the zip file and rename the folder to `woocommerce-pennyblack`, removing the version number component.
+* Extract the zip file and rename the folder to `penny-black`, removing the version number component.
 * Inside the folder run `composer install --no-dev`.
-* Create a zip file from the `woocommerce-pennyblack` folder.
+* Create a zip file from the `penny-black` folder.
 * Upload the folder to your WordPress site, either manually to the plugins directory, or via the admin interface on the plugins page.
 * Install the plugin from the WordPress admin panel.
 * Follow the settings link on the plugins page to configure the plugin: